The Disastrous Life of Saiki K.: Light novel

-On May 4, 2013, a light novel titled, Saiki Kusuo no Psi-nan - Extra Story of Psychics was released, following with Saiki Kusuo no Psi-nan - Extra Story of Psychics 2 in July 2014.
+On May 4, 2013, a light novel titled Saiki Kusuo no Psi-nan - Extra Story of Psychics was released, following with Saiki Kusuo no Psi-nan - Extra Story of Psychics 2 in July 2014.

 Anime

 A flash anime series based on the manga began release on Jump Live from August 4, 2013, featuring the same voice cast as an earlier Comic adaptation.

 An anime television adaptation was announced by Weekly Shōnen Jump in 2016.
 J.C.Staff and Egg Firm produced the adaptation, with Hiroaki Sakurai directing, Michiko Yokote handling series composition and Masayuki Onji designing the characters.
 The series began airing on July 4, 2016, on TV Tokyo, with an episode airing every weekday morning followed by a compilation episode at the end of each week, the series would contain one hundred and twenty episodes in total, along with twenty four compilation episodes on Oha Suta.
 The opening themes are "Seishun wa Zankoku janai" (青春は残酷じゃない, Youth Isn't So Cruel) by Natsuki Hanae, "Sai-Sai-Saikōchō!" (最Ψ最好調！, The Most Favorable!) by Denpagumi.inc from the thirteenth compiled episode onwards and "Saihakkenden!" (Ψ発見伝！) by Denpagumi.inc from second season, while the ending theme, also used for the short episodes, is "Psi desu - I Like You" (Ψです I LIKE YOU) by Denpagumi.inc.
 From the thirteenth compiled episode onwards, the ending theme is "Kokoro" (こころ, Heart) by Hanae.
 From second season, the ending theme is "Saihakkenden!" (Ψ発見伝！) by Denpagumi.inc.
 The series was simulcast by Funimation, who released an English dub on August 7, 2016.

 A 24-episode second season aired from January to June 2018.
 In the last episode of the second season, an anime conclusion special was announced.
 It premiered on December 28, 2018.

-On March 24, 2019, it was announced that a new anime series would be released on Netflix, with the cast and staff returning to reprise their roles.
-Titled The Disastrous Life of Saiki K. Starting Arc or The Disastrous Life of Saiki K. Reawakened, the 6-episode new series premiered on December 30, 2019, on Netflix worldwide.
-While the new anime series is not a full-length season, Netflix officially lists the reboot as the fourth season on their streaming platform, while the conclusion special was listed as the third season.
+On March 24, 2019, it was announced that a new anime series would be released on Netflix, with the Japanese cast and staff returning to reprise their roles.
+Titled The Disastrous Life of Saiki K.: Starting Arc or The Disastrous Life of Saiki K.: Reawakened, the 6-episode new series premiered on December 30, 2019, on Netflix worldwide.

 Video games

-A video game titled Saiki Kusuo no Psi Nan: Shijō Psi Dai no Psi Nan!? was announced in the Weekly Shōnen Jump magazine's 32nd issue of 2016.
-The game was developed by Bandai Namco Studios and published by Bandai Namco Entertainment for Nintendo 3DS.
-It was released on November 10, 2016, in Japan.
+A video game titled Saiki Kusuo no Sai-nan: Shijō Psi Dai no Psi Nan!?, developed by Bandai Namco Studios and published by Bandai Namco Entertainment for Nintendo 3DS, was released on November 10, 2016.